ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### 3 main questions if you are working with resources
    * What do they represent?
-   * What input do they accept?
+   * What kind of input do they accept?
    * What output do they produce?

 Last but not least: do not document uri’s!